BCLawLibrary/practical-ai-in-30-days/day-xx-agentic-research-tools.md

 - **[Storm](https://storm.genie.stanford.edu/)** (Free - Generates Wikipedia-style research summaries)
 - **[Google Deep Research](https://gemini.google.com/)** (Availability varies, typically \$20/month, often discounts for first-time users)

 **Note:** *OpenAI Deep Research's current price point make's it inaccessible for most  users.
 However, it is included because it is regarded as one of the most advanced research tools available today.
-OpenAI has stated that later this year, it will be available to Plus subscribers (\$20/month) and possibly with limited free-tier access.
+OpenAI has recently allowed Plus subscribers (\$20/month) limited access (10 queries per month) and may offer limited free-tier access later this year.
 Until then, the other offerings are solid alternatives worth exploring.*

 ---